justeat/applepayjs-polyfill/README.md

 ApplePaySessionPolyfill.setAuthorizationTimeout(1000);
 ```

-By default this value is set to 30000 milliseconds (30 seconds) on polyfill like in the Apple Pay session.
+By default this value is set to 30000 milliseconds (30 seconds) in the polyfill like in a real Apple Pay session.

 ## Feedback